|

 Jon was admitted in 1997 and is a partner at Hede Byrne & Hall Lawyers.
 Jon currently practices in all things succession; drafting wills and powers of attorney, estate administration and estate litigation.

-Jon is a member of the QLS Succession Law Committee.
+Jon is a current QLS Councillor and is also a member of the QLS Succession Law Committee.

 Outside of law, he has qualifications in first aid and sports medicine, and is the senior sports trainer at the Coolaroo Football Club.